maximilien/musings/blogs/ai/1/draft.md

 **Near-term:** Context management will improve dramatically.
 Hybrid approaches combining IDE and CLI will become common.
 Better integration with the full development lifecycle—not just coding, but testing, deployment, and monitoring.
 And built-in browsers will become standard (TRAE is ahead here).

 **Medium-term:** The multi-agent future is coming.
 You'll describe goals and let agents manage other agents.
 Orchestration becomes the key skill.
-Human developers become architects and reviewers rather than primary code writers.
+Human developers become project managers, architects, and reviewers rather than primary code writers.

 **Longer-term:** The 41% of code that's AI-generated today will grow.
 The question isn't whether AI will change software development—it's how we adapt our practices, our teams, and our careers to the new reality.